massoncheg/forgejo-docs/docs/user/authentication.md

 - User Filter **(required)**
   - An LDAP filter declaring when a user should be allowed to log in.
-The `%s` matching parameter will be substituted with login name given on sign-in form.
+The `%s` matching parameter will be substituted with the login name given on the sign-in form.
   - Example: `(&(objectClass=posixAccount)(|(cn=%[1]s)(mail=%[1]s)))`
   - Example: `(&(objectClass=posixAccount)(|(uid=%[1]s)(mail=%[1]s)))`